senthanselvi/PRODIGY_DS_05/README.md

 **Steps Completed**

-Data Collection: Downloaded the traffic accident dataset from Kaggle.
-Data Cleaning: Preprocessed the dataset to handle missing values, duplicates, and irrelevant information.
+Data Collection: Downloaded the traffic accident dataset from Kaggle. \n Data Cleaning: Preprocessed the dataset to handle missing values, duplicates, and irrelevant information.
 Exploratory Data Analysis (EDA): Conducted EDA to understand the distribution and relationships between various factors.
 Pattern Identification: Analyzed how road conditions, weather, and time of day affect accident occurrences.